timetag/timetag.github.io/docs/python.rst

     Value in seconds specifies the maximum waiting time.
 ETA will wait until the file grows to desired size.
 If the time is out before that, a False will be returned indicating a failure, and the ``modify_clip`` will not be modified.

 - ``format``
     Format specifies the time-tag file format that you want to use in the analysis.
 The default is set to the auto detection of PicoQuant devices.
-You can also use the integer constant ``FORMAT_SI`` for Swabian Instrument binary format, ``quTAG_FORMAT_BINARY`` for quTAG 10-byte Binary format,  ``quTAG_FORMAT_COMPRESSED`` for compressed quTAG binary format, or ``bh_spc_4bytes`` for Becker & Hickl  SPC-134/144/154/830 format.
+You can also use the constant ``eta.FORMAT_SI`` for Swabian Instrument binary format, ``eta.quTAG_FORMAT_BINARY`` for quTAG 10-byte Binary format,  ``eta.quTAG_FORMAT_COMPRESSED`` for compressed quTAG binary format, or ``eta.bh_spc_4bytes`` for Becker & Hickl  SPC-134/144/154/830 format.

     .. note::
         The format of time-tag you use might influence the time tag analysis results.